 Static user metadata does not usually change through the life of a file or object.
 In some cases, it just doesn't tend to change; for example, the name of a hard link to an object can be changed only by creating a new hard link and removing the old link.
 In the more general case, static user metadata can be changed only when making a new copy of an HDF5 file or object.
 For example, file creation and dataset creation properties can be changed only when making a new copy of a file or dataset, respectively.

-Dynamic ser etadata
+Dynamic User Metadata

 Dynamic user metadata is metadata that the user or application can change at will.
 It is often stored in an HDF5 attribute, may describe virtually anything, and can easily change over time.
 For example: